-With 2020 coming to a close, many companies are finding it crucial to set up and maintain a Cash Flow Forecast.
-Sustainable growth and navigating the economy during a pandemic is near impossible without it.
+With current market volatility, many companies are finding it crucial to set up and maintain a Cash Flow Forecast.
+Sustainable growth and navigating the economy during a recession is near impossible without it.

 Fortunately, there are several planning methods to consider to help you get through common challenges and stay on top of cash flow.